-5.5 Photographs
+6.5.
+Photographs

-The photographs which shall be submitted with the prescribed application form and which are not returnable, must be recent, in colour, of good quality, taken at eye level and in day light.
+The photographs which shall be submitted with the prescribed application form and which are not returnable, must be on photographic paper, recent, in colour, of good quality, taken at eye level and in day light.

-Eight (8) photographs, of a minimum size of 5 x 7 inches (13 x 18 cm) shall be submitted showing the motor vehicle's front, rear, engine, complete engine bay, both sides of the vehicle and 2 interior photos (1 showing the dashboard and the other showing the seats).
-However, only four (4) photographs shall be submitted for motorcycles, namely front, rear and both sides.
+Eight (8) photographs, each with a minimum size of $13 \times 18 \text{ cm} (5 \times 7 \text{ inches})$, printed on photographic paper shall be submitted showing the motor vehicle's front, rear, engine, complete engine bay, both sides of the vehicle and two (2) interior photos (one (1) showing the dashboard and the other showing the seats).
+However, only four (4) photographs shall be submitted for motorcycles, namely front, rear, and both sides.
 The photographs showing the front and rear of the vehicle must include the registration number.
 This is not applicable when the vehicle is garaged.